-Our future operations and successes depend in large part upon the continued service of key members of our senior management team whom we are highly dependent upon to manage our business, in particular, Dr. Dragan Cicic, our Chief Operating Officer and Chief Medical Officer.
+Our future operations and successes depend in large part upon the continued service of key members of our senior management team whom we are highly dependent upon to manage our business.
 If any member of our current senior management terminates his or her employment with us, such a departure may have a material adverse effect on our business.